richardtnkl/richardtnkl/README.md

 ---

-## About me
+- ## About me

 - 🎓 **M.A.
 Business Innovation** at the **University of St. Gallen (HSG)** — concentration in Transforming and Managing Digital Business
 - 💼 **Working Student, Business Engineering** at **Zurich Insurance** — building an AI agent for open-source software risk assessment and mapping enterprise architecture to find bottlenecks in end-to-end process automation
 - 📝 Writing my master's thesis on **scaling AI solutions in DACH automotive companies through enterprise architecture**
 - 🛠️ I come from the business side and learned to build.
 Most of what I ship starts as a process problem someone described to me in a meeting.
-- 🏆 Hackathon participant — Zurich Insurance internal hackathon, Start Hack St. Gallen
+- 🏆 **Start Hack 2026, St. Gallen** — solving Viseca's challenge: a wallet control layer that turns customer policy into enforceable permissions for AI shopping agents, returning approve / decline / step-up decisions with transparent reasoning.
+- 🏅 Also competed at Zurich Insurance's internal hackathon

 ---